Otteri/point-pillars/README.md

 (You can also visualize single static scheme without ROS.
 Download and install `open3d` and call `make visualize`).

-### Manual build (not recommended)
-Project is picky about versions.
-In order to avoid replacing system libraries with older versions, dependencies has to be built from source and their location must be specified manually with environment/build variables.

-Many dependencies are included as submodules, so you don't need to go through finding versions that happen to work togehter.
-First, build all dependencies.
-You may use existing make command to build these modules from source.

-Set `TENSORRT_ROOT`, before building pointpillars.
-Variable can be set from terminal:
-`export TENSORRT_ROOT=/path/to/TensorRT-7.1.3.4`.
-Then, build the pointpillars library.

-Finally, build ROS detector with `catkin`.
-You can check `Dockerfile` for guidance.

 ### Task list:
-- Update to CUDA 11
 - Get rid of symlink step in training
 - Fix evaluation script with multiple checkpoints
 - Resolve class label and confidence issuess